Pathobiology Courses

 PATH 1202.
 Fundamental Biomedical Laboratory Techniques

-2.00 credits.
 Pre or co-requisite: None

 Offered: Spring semester

-Modality: In-person (Lab)
+Modality: In person (Lab)

 Instructor: Prof. Tulman